Written by Vedika Pathania, a second-year student.

 Born in Erlangen, Germany, in 1882, Emmy’s parents wanted all of their children to obtain doctorates, so she went to a university where women were not officially accepted.
 Sexist restrictions prohibited Noether from working in academia after graduation.
 Unfazed, she lectured for many years at Erlangen and, beginning in 1915, at the University of Göttingen – frequently for free.
 During the time, the city of Erlangen was the place to be for mathematicians because of the presence of the likes of Felix Klein and David Hilbert.
 Noether gained the respect of her male colleagues at a period when women were thought to be cognitively inferior to men.

-In Albert Einstein’s discovered theory of gravity, the general theory of relativity, she addressed a persistent A confusing and difficult problem or question.
+In Albert Einstein’s discovered theory of gravity, the general theory of relativity, she addressed a persistent conundrum.
 She also proved a groundbreaking mathematical theorem that revolutionised the way scientists explore the cosmos.
 Even when Noether was paid to teach at Göttingen and made her most significant contributions, fate came in the way.
 Hitler’s rise to power resulted in the loss of her job because she was Jewish.

 She fled to the United States and taught at Bryn Mawr College in Pennsylvania until her death in 1935 when she was just 53 years old.

 Physicists applaud Noether’s theorem, despite the fact that most people have never heard of her.
 According to Ruth Gregory of Durham University in England, the theory is “pervasive in all we do.”
 Gregory researches gravity, an area in which Noether’s legacy looms big, and has lectured on the importance of Noether’s work.